The Restoration of the Manchester Oratory

 Phase Two - 2019

-Restoration the Great West Window with a new narrative scheme and new glass.
+Restoration of the Great West Window with a new narrative scheme and new glass.
 Restoration of the South Porch.

 Phase Three - 2020